 The Healthy Start free vouchers replace the 'Welfare Food Scheme' and are for pregnant women and for young children in low-income families.

 The free food list includes infant formula milk tokens for babies, fruit, and fresh vegetables.

 Most families who are claiming social security benefits or tax credits will be eligible for Healthy Start tokens.
 Also, anyone under the age of eighteen (18) and pregnant will qualify for free baby milk vouchers.

 You can exchange the coupons in retail shops around the United Kingdom.
 More than 30,000 food stores take part in the Healthy Start scheme.
 In some cases, you will be able to swap the coupons for free vitamins, most suitable for:

 Healthy Start vouchers are currently worth £3.10 per coupon.
-Those who qualify for the scheme can spend Healthy Start vouchers on:
+Those who qualify for the scheme can spend them on:

-To qualify you must also be getting any of the following benefit entitlements:
+Also, to qualify you must already be getting any of the following benefit entitlements:

 Working Tax Credit Run-on

 The Working Tax Credit run-on is a further payment for four (4) weeks.
 It begins immediately after you stop qualifying for the full credit.

-You should claim your vouchers by filling in the online Healthy Start application form.
-You will need to print it out and get your midwife or health visitor to sign it.
-In some cases you can have it signed by your registered doctor.
+You can claim your vouchers by filling in the online Healthy Start application form on screen.
+Print it out and then get your midwife or health visitor to sign it (or a registered doctor or nurse).